byuids-resumes/Kuriki_Resume/docs/index.md

 ## Summary

 - Dedicated to study Computer Science and Finance to have both knowledge and perspectives.
-Applied learning to our company SubItt and worked to experience the skills.
+Applied learning to our company Subitt and worked to experience the skills.
 English tutoring experience help to manage and mentor coworkers.
 Lead person in developing side of SubItt.

 ## Related Experience

-### Start-up company
+### Start-up Company

 `October 2021 - In progress`
 __subitt__, Chief Technology Officer, co-founder